spike6666/workshop-3-html-spike6666/README.md

 # bt2201-html

-Just like in last week's workshop add some content to this very basic html document. the html document is called 'myfirst.html' and can be found in this repository.
+Just like in last week's workshop you will add some content to this very basic html document.
+The html document is called 'myfirst.html' and can be found in this repository.

+You can edit the document directly in the GitHub web interface if you like.
+You can't really test whether your files work correctly though as you can only see the code.

+To get the repository to your own machine you can use the git command in the command line or you can use a GUI client, e.g. GitHub Desktop.

 1. Add a heading with the following text to the html document